JCSDA-internal/ioda-converters/src/ncar/obs2ioda/obs2ioda-v1/README.md

 * The output prefix (before _obs) is defined in define_mod.f90
 * The mapping of numeric report types to the named types is coded in define_mod.f90 through subroutines set_obtype_conv, set_name_satellite, set_name_sensor.
+* For gdas.satwnd.tHHz.YYYYMMDD.bufr, only GOES-16 and GOES-17 AMVs are converted for now.

 ## The current version is coded to match current GSI-processed diags as close as possible.
 * The ob errors of conventional observations are either extracted from the input prepbufr or from an external error table (by changing use_errtable=.false. to use_errtable=.true. in prepbufr_mod.f90).